microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 ## Actions and Policy

 In our example, Peter's goal would be to find an apple, while avoiding the wolf and other obstacles.
 To do this, he can essentially walk around until he finds and apple.
 Therefore, at any position he can chose between one of the following actions: up, down, left and right.
 We will define those actions as a dictionary, and map them to pairs of corresponding coordinate changes.
-For example, moving right (`R`) would correspond to a pair `(1,0)`.
+For example, moving right (`R`) would correspond to a pair `(1,0)`. (code block 2)

 ```python
 actions = { "U" : (0,-1), "D" : (0,1), "L" : (-1,0), "R" : (1,0) }
 action_idx = { a : i for i,a in enumerate(actions.keys()) }